Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Illustrative Examples

 The problem is to evaluate the vector $\bm{x}=(x_{1},x_{2},x_{3},x_{4})^{T}$ of individual ratings of alternatives subject to the constraint $x_{3}\geq x_{4}$, which specifies that the rating of alternative $3$ cannot be less than the rating of alternative $4$.

 In terms of max-algebra, the problem takes the form of \eqref{P-minx_xC1x_xCmx-Bxleqx} where the constraint matrix is given by

-Note that a straightforward analysis of the pairwise comparison matrices shows that according to the matrices, alternatives $1$ and $2$ should respectively receive the first and second highest ratings.
+Note that a straightforward analysis of the pairwise comparison matrices shows that according to their entries, alternatives $1$ and $2$ should respectively receive the first and second highest ratings.
 Alternatives $3$ and $4$ have lower ratings and must satisfy the constraint specified in the problem.

-Below we describe solutions obtained for the problem according to the max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality.
+Below we describe solutions obtained according to the max-ordering, lexicographic ordering and lexicographic max-ordering principles of optimality.